 Now that we’ve established some ground rules on exactly what counts toward the “how much sugar per day” total, let’s answer the question!

 For a healthy adult that is free of chronic disease, it is best to stay at or below 36 grams of sugar per day from ALL sources.

 According to Tom Valentine in his classic anthology Search for Health, significant immune system suppression begins to occur above 36 grams daily for adults.

 He goes on further to say that once the immune system is depressed from a single 24-hour period of eating too many sweets, the effects of reduced immunity can last an additional 24-72 hours.
 (4)

 And, the more you exceed the 36 grams threshold, the more immunity goes into the tank.

-Ever wondered why colds or flu tends to hit right after a sugary filled holiday?
+Ever wondered why colds or flu tend to hit right after a sugary-filled holiday?

 Yes, exactly!
 All that sugar suppressed the immune system and so whatever bugs are floating around at the time have an easier time taking hold.